Your success starts here: Mai Nguyen

 Mai Nguyen is a Hinrich Global Trade Leader Scholar who completed her master’s degree in International Journalism Studies at the Hong Kong Baptist University (HKBU).
 In her own words, “My interview with [Hinrich Foundation Program Director] Alex Boome in 2010 opened a new horizon for me,” she revealed.

-“Hong Kong is the perfect place to study journalism due to freedom of speech, to get more proactive due to the fast pace of life, to be exposed to different cultures.
-One year in Hong Kong flew by so fast for me.
-I studied many new things, learned a lot, made many new friends, explored different cultures, enjoyed the fast life in the ‘City of Lights’, and I did equip myself with much needed life skills,” summarized Mai.
+“Hong Kong is the perfect place to study journalism due to freedom of speech, to get more proactive due to the fast pace of life, to be exposed to different cultures,” summarized Mai.

-In 2012, after a year with Global Sources, she was offered a position with the Hinrich Foundation to lead the Hinrich Global Trade Leader Development Program.
+In 2012, after a year with Global Sources, she was offered a position with the Hinrich Foundation to lead the Hinrich Global Trade Leader program.